|

 contributor and honourable member of the Urban Book Circle

-Dragoslav Bokan (Serbia, 1961) is a Serbian film director and writer.
+Dragoslav Bokan (Serbia, 1961) is a Serbian film director, writer, columnist and publicist.

-Dragoslav Bokan was born in the Savski Venac area of Belgrade on 15 February 1961 to Serb parents Ilija and Milka (née Devetak).
-Several of his family members (including his maternal grandfather and great-grandfather) were killed at the Jasenovac concentration camp by the Ustashe, as part of an extermination campaign of Serbs during World War II.
+Bokan was born in the Savski Venac area of Belgrade on February 15, 1961 to Serb parents Ilija and Milka (née Devetak).
+His father Ilija comes from Osredci, and his mother Milka from Mala Gradusa.
+Several of his family members including his grandfather Djuro and great-grandfather Dusan (father and grandfather of his mother Milka) were killed at the Jasenovac concentration camp by the Ustashe during World War II, causing Bokan’s mother to grow up in a home for war orphans.

 Published books

-Dragoslav Bokan was born in the Savski Venac area of Belgrade on 15 February 1961 to Serb parents Ilija and Milka (née Devetak).
-Several of his family members (including his maternal grandfather and great-grandfather) were killed at the Jasenovac concentration camp by the Ustashe, as part of an extermination campaign of Serbs during World War II.
+Bokan was born in the Savski Venac area of Belgrade on February 15, 1961 to Serb parents Ilija and Milka (née Devetak).
+His father Ilija comes from Osredci, and his mother Milka from Mala Gradusa.
+Several of his family members including his grandfather Djuro and great-grandfather Dusan (father and grandfather of his mother Milka) were killed at the Jasenovac concentration camp by the Ustashe during World War II, causing Bokan’s mother to grow up in a home for war orphans.

 Published books